Determination

 extraction quality.
 This study presents a computational method that

-allows analysts to identify problematic samples with statistical reliability by
+allows analysts to identify problematic samples with statistical

 comparing the amplification efficiencies of unknown template DNA

 samples with clean standards.
-In this study, assays with varying concentrations of
+In this study, assays with varying

 tannic acid are used to evaluate and adjust sample-specific